mdarche/react-understudy/README.md

 # React Understudy

-React Understudy is a lightweight library of placeholder components for building fast, interactive wireframes.
+React Understudy is a lightweight library of placeholder components for building fast, flexible wireframes.

 ## Installation